5 minute read

 In conclusion, poor stakeholder engagement and management is one of top 3 reasons for failure of change efforts.
 Remember that not all stakeholders are created equal and that a one-size fits all approach is not going to build commitment.
 In fact it will just result in greater time effort and resources being spent on firefighting and policing adoption.
 Be clear about whether the change strategy is driving for commitment or compliance – don’t fall for the ‘buy-in’ fallacy.
 Change sponsors should be explicitly deciding on driving the change strategy using one or the other approaches; it will change the activities and where stakeholder management resources are allocated.

 Finally, don’t fall into assumptions about reluctance to change being inevitable or about the level of commitment and support needed to drive change from adoption to a stabilised state.
 The chances of success will significantly increase when companies are proactive in identifying, analysing, and developing targeted stakeholder management strategies.
 This proactive action plan coupled with a disciplined, coordinated, and programmatic approach to stakeholder management will get you where you need to be.
-Learn more about Stakeholder Analysis and Strategy here.
+Learn more about Stakeholder Analysis and Decision Making here.

 Simon Davies is a Senior Consultant at ON THE MARK.